 The first type is produced using flowering marijuana plants.
-If you purchase flowering marijuana-derived CBD oil, they will contain high levels of THC and are illegal in Idaho.
+If you purchase flowering marijuana-derived CBD oil, it will contain high levels of THC and are illegal in Idaho.

-Industrial-hemp derived CBD oil, on the other hand, contains 0.3% THC or less and don’t get the user high.
+Industrial hemp-derived CBD oil, on the other hand, contains 0.3% THC or less and doesn’t get the user high.